DeShrike/pico-waveshare/README.md

 The build folder should now contain a file called cdjwatch.uf2.
 Copy this file to the device.

-Follow the same steps for the other examples: blink, canvas and lvgltest.
+Follow the same steps for the other examples: blink, canvastest and lvgltest.